Ball State University: Sustainability

-Ball State has adopted environmental sustainability as a primary component to the university's strategic plan and vision.
+Ball State has adopted environmental sustainability as a primary component of the university's strategic plan and vision.
 Starting in the mid-2000s, all building additions and renovations are designed to meet Leadership in Energy and Environmental Design (LEED) certification standards.
 Standards include environmentally-friendly site selection, energy and water efficiency, materials selection, and indoor environmental quality, among others.
 The university diverts 20 percent of its waste from landfills through recycling efforts and also invests in hybrid vehicles, hybrid-electric shuttle buses, and vehicles that use E85.

-At Spring 2009 Commencement, then-president Jo Ann Gora announced Ball State's plan for the largest geothermal energy project of its kind in the United States.
-Ball State has committed to reducing greenhouse gas emissions by nearly 80,000 tons annually through the installation of a $65 million geothermal heating and cooling system and the closing of all four coal-fired boilers on campus.
-The move is expected to save the university $2 million in fuel costs annually.
-The geothermal system will consist of 4,000 boreholes and two energy stations on campus.
-The system will consist of two underground loops to circulate water for heating and cooling throughout campus.

-Since 2007, 13 campus buildings have achieved Leadership in Energy and Environmental Design certification.
-The Marilyn K. Glick Center for Glass and Teachers College Building are considered LEED certified.
+Since 2007, 13 campus buildings have achieved LEED certification.
+The Marilyn K. Glick Center for Glass and Teachers College Building is considered LEED certified.
 The David Letterman Communication and Media Building, Park Hall, DeHority Hall, Kinghorn Hall, and the Jo Ann Gora Student Recreation and Wellness Center have earned LEED Silver certification.
 Studebaker East Residence Hall, District Energy Station North, Applied Technology Building, Botsford/Swinford Residence Hall, Schmidt/Wilson Residence Hall, and District Energy Station South have earned LEED Gold certification.
-The university's first green roof was installed on the North District Energy Station in 2011, while a second smaller green roof was installed on the second floor of the Architecture Building in 2013.
+The university's first green roof was installed on the North District Energy Station in 2011.

-Former president Jo Ann Gora was a founding member of the American College and University Presidents Climate Commitment, an initiative taken by several institutions to address climate change and reduce greenhouse gas emissions on their campuses.
+Former president Jo Ann Gora was a founding member of the American College & University Presidents' Climate Commitment, an initiative by several institutions to address climate change and reduce greenhouse gas emissions on their campuses.
 In 2011, the Sustainable Endowments Institute gave the university a College Sustainability Report Card grade of "C+."

+Geothermal system

+In 2009, then-president Jo Ann Gora announced the university's plans for installing the largest geothermal energy project of its kind in the U.S. Ball State committed to reducing greenhouse gas emissions by nearly 80,000 tons annually through the installation of a $65 million geothermal heating and cooling system and closure of all four coal-fired boilers on campus.
+The geothermal system, completed in 2017, consists of 3,600 boreholes and two energy stations on campus.
+The system consists of two underground loops with more than 5,500,000 ft of pipes to circulate water for heating and cooling throughout campus.

 Satellite facilities

+Ball State University manages two satellite facilities in the state of Indiana: CAP: INDY and the Fishers Center for Academic and Economic Innovation.

+Since 2001, the Estopinal College of Architecture and Planning has operated a satellite facility in Indianapolis.
+Known as CAP: INDY, it houses the Center for Civic Design and provides interdisciplinary studio space for graduate students in the college's master of architecture and master of urban design programs.
+In 2019, the center moved to the Elevator Hill section of the city's Holy Cross neighborhood near downtown Indianapolis.
+CAP: INDY occupies 17000 sqft of the Glass Building at 25 N. Pine St.